 Traditional rubber or PVC hot water bottles are the classic old school home remedy and can also be used with cold water for cold therapy or during the summer.
 Filled with hot (not boiling) water, they don’t require electricity in either the form of a microwave or an electrical outlet, which is a plus if energy efficiency is a priority for you.

 A microwave hot water bottle heats up quickly thanks to an interior thermal pack.
-Generally you just pop it into the microwave for a couple of minutes, which means it is a nearly instant fix if you need warmth immediately.
+Generally, you just pop it into the microwave for a 60 seconds, which means it is a nearly instant fix if you need warmth immediately.

 With an electric hot water bottle you literally just plug it in!
 Which means that if you're in your bedroom or living room and need some warmth, there's no need to head to the kitchen to fill up a traditional water bottle or pop it into the microwave.